 And when it comes to garnish, I always recommend garnishing a G&T with botanicals that are in fact in the gin, therefore I love my Beefeater Dry and tonic with a wheel or orange and lemon.

-At the end of the day, the beauty of the Gin and T Is there are no rules.
-Is there to be enjoyed, responsibly of course! 😉
+At the end of the day, the beauty of the G&T is that there are no rules.
+It’s there to be enjoyed- responsibly of course! 😉